top of page

 February 1 & 2 – Savegre Valley

 Spend the next couple of days exploring the gardens, riparian zones, and old-growth tropical oak cloud forest surrounding the lodge.
-Birding along the Savegre River may yield Flame-colored Tanager, Collared Trogon, Torrent Tyrannulet, Volcano Hummingbird, and Gray-tailed Mountain-Gem.
+Birding along the Savegre River may yield Flame-colored Tanager, Collared Trogon, Torrent Tyrannulet, Scintillant Hummingbird, and White-throated Mountain-Gem.

 Additional possibilities include Black-faced Solitaire, Spotted Wood-Quail, Buffy Tuftedcheek, Golden-browed Chlorophonia, Ochraceous Wren, Ornate Hawk-Eagle, and Resplendent Quetzal.